TannerWatsonDev/TannerWatsonDev/README.md

 - 👋 Hi, I’m @TannerWatsonDev

-- 👀 I’m interested in .Net development and expanding my understanding and skills on its vast capabilities.
+- 👀 I’m interested in .Net development and JavaScript and improving my coding skills with both technologies.

 - 🌱 I’m currently pursuing my Associates in Computer Science.
-At the moment Im taking C# II .Net Development, Web Dev II,  and Database and Query.
-I should be graduating by Dec 2025.
+Just finished another semester, having earned a few certiport certificates in Software Development, Databases, and JavaScript.

 - 📫 You can reach me by email at tanner.watsondec@gmail.com.